The Memorial Fund

 The Bryan V. Kerchal Memorial Fund was established in December of 1994.
 The fund began with overwhelmingly generous donations received from the people whom Bryan's life had touched.
 His passion for fishing, his commitment to his dream, his natural desire to share his enthusiasm with others (especially children) and his humility are the qualities that endeared Bryan to so many.
 His legacy as a role model will live on through the Memorial Fund as it promotes fishing activities that encourage young people to find those same qualities within themselves.

 Bryan's Fishing Camp was started in Connecticut in the summer of 1998.
 The camp ran for two weeks under the auspices of the Great Hollow Wilderness School and the Regional YMCA.
 The first week was a day camp and the second week was a residential camp.
 Fifty-eight children, ages 7 to 15, attended during the two weeks, free of charge.
 All costs were covered by the Memorial Fund.
 The children benefit from the expertise and guidance of bass anglers who donate their time and the use of their bass boats.
-This program continues each summer with the day and the residential camp now combined.
+This program continued each summer, with the day and the residential camp combined, until 2007.